AllanSunny/NTVGT-Downloader/README.md

 # NTVGT Downloader
-The NTVGT Downloader is a utility that aids in setup for the Name that Video Game Tune™ (NTVGT) Jeopardy-style game, run by the RIT Game Symphony Orchestra.
+The NTVGT Downloader is a utility that aids in setup for the Name that Video Game Tune (NTVGT) Jeopardy-style game, run by the RIT Game Symphony Orchestra.
 Each game round comprises of multiple categories, each containing video game songs.
 The goal of the players is to guess the title of a song and/or the name of the game it originated from.

 ## Table of Contents